jroper/jazzyidau/_posts/2015-03-04-sbt-declarative-dsl.md

 ## Back to first principles

 What if we want to declare a dependency on another task?
-Let's say we want to declare `sources` to be, as its described, all managed and unmanaged sources.
+Let's say we want to declare `sources` to be, as it's described, all managed and unmanaged sources.
 If you've used sbt before, you probably know that you can use this syntax:

 ```scala
 sources := managedSources.value ++ unmanagedSources.value